merypineda/devcamp-merypineda-js-footer/README.md

 ## Devcam JS footer
-> This should be use in the fallowing mannar
+> This should be use in the fallowing manner

 Install with the command: